X11Libre/xserver/README.md

-# X11Libre X Server — A Modern, Inclusive X11 Fork
+# X11Libre X Server — A Modern, Inclusive Xorg Fork

 Xlibre is a fork of the [Xorg Xserver](https://gitlab.freedesktop.org/xorg/xserver), with major code cleanups and enhanced functionality aimed at modernizing the X11 server